-Work experience has a direct connection to the District's mission in supporting Career Education (CE) by helping students prepare for success in the workforce equipped with career core competencies in demand by local employers.
+Work Experience Education (WEE) has a direct connection to the District's mission in supporting Career Education (CE) by helping students prepare for success in the workforce equipped with career core competencies in demand by local employers.
+For the 2023-28 Strategic Plan, the WEE department strongly supports Strategy 2, Student Success and Support, and Strategy 3, Responsiveness to our Community.